-I’ve had a number of queries about the nsinvalidargumentexception error message from visitors using Evernote on their iPod touch.
-I’ve had a scan around the web and essentially the nsinvalidargumentexception is an error message more common on the Mac OSX operating system indicating something is buggy in your application or runtime environment.
-Which is geek speak for “it’s busted”.
+I’ve had a ton of queries about the nsinvalidargumentexception error message from subscribers using Evernote on their iPhone.
+I’ve had a look around the internet and essentially the nsinvalidargumentexception is an error message more common on the Mac OSX operating system indicating something is buggy in your program or runtime environment.
+Which is geek speak for “it’s broken”.

-Getting the nsinvalidargumentexception error message on your iPhone, iPad or iPod touch during syncing seems to be the most common problem I’m seeing around the web.
-Despite my best efforts to find out more there is very little on the net about the nsinvalidargumentexception problem.
+Getting the nsinvalidargumentexception error message on your iPhone, iPad or iPod touch during syncing seems to be the most common problem I’m seeing reports of.
+Despite my best efforts to research it there is very little on the net about the nsinvalidargumentexception problem.
 Your best bet as it stands should you get the nsinvalidargumentexception when using Evernote on your iPhone or iPad is:

-- Restart the iPhone, iPad or iPod Touch
+- Restart your iPhone, iPad or iPod Touch

-- Check that you have the latest version of the Evernote iPhone or iPad application loaded
+- Make sure you have the latest version of the Evernote iPhone or iPad application loaded

-- If you have the newest version of the iPhone or iPad Evernote app and it’s still not working try completely uninstalling the application and re-installing it
+- Should you have the newest version of the iPhone or iPad Evernote app and it’s still not working try completely uninstalling the application and re-installing it

 - If all else fails Contact Evernote support